zkf1997/DART/README.md

 ### Pyrender Viewer
 * We use `pyrender` for interactive visualization of generated motions by default.
 Please refer to [pyrender viewer](https://pyrender.readthedocs.io/en/latest/generated/pyrender.viewer.Viewer.html) for the usage of the interactive viewer, such as rotating, panning, and zooming.
 * The [visualization script](./visualize/vis_seq.py) can render a generated sequence by specifying the `seq_path` argument.
 It also supports several optional functions, such as multi-sequence visualization, interactive play with frame forward/backward control using keyboards, and automatic body-following camera.
 More details of the configurable arguments can be found in the [vis script](https://github.com/zkf1997/DART/blob/7c1c922ae08f98b507eb7bdcc2e8029ed82e3b64/visualize/vis_seq.py#L375).
+* The script can be slow when visualizing multiple humans together.
+You can choose to visualize only one human at a time by setting `--max_seq 1` in the command line, or use the blender visualization described below which is several times more efficient.

 ### Blender Visualization
 * We also support exporting the generated motions as `npz` files and visualize in [Blender](https://www.blender.org/) for advanced rendering.
 To import one motion sequence into blender, please first install the [SMPL-X Blender Add-on](https://gitlab.tuebingen.mpg.de/jtesch/smplx_blender_addon#installation), and use the "add animation" feature as shown in this video.
 You can use the space key to start/stop playing animation in Blender.